pachyderm/docs/content/latest/reference/helm-values/pachd.md

   enterpriseRootToken: ""

   # enterpriseServerToken represents a token that can authenticate to a separate Enterprise server,
-  # and is used to complete the enterprise member registration process for this pachyderm cluster.
+  # and is used to complete the enterprise member registration process for this MLDM cluster.
   # The user backing this token should have either the licenseAdmin & identityAdmin roles assigned, or
   # the clusterAdmin role.
   # NOTE: only used if pachd.activateEnterpriseMember == true